Cynthion21x/JsPasswordMaker/README.md

 # Password Generator

 A website for generating passwords from simple words.
-The website is very simple and basic.
-It uses a bit of javascript to mess up and word you input :P
+The website is very simple it takes in the word you give and scrambles it up so you have a complicated password